-Manchester United takeover: Sheikh Jassim bin Hamad Al Thani submits new bid to buy Premier League club
+Manchester United takeover: Sheikh Jassim Bin Hamad Al Thani submits new bid to buy Premier League club

 The highest first-round bids to buy the club were £4.5bn, but the Glazers want at least £6bn.

-Zilliacus, the founder and chairman of social media company novaM Group, has appealed for Sheikh Jassim and Sir Jim Ratcliffe to "join forces" and "buy the club together".
+Zilliacus, the founder and chairman of social media company novaM Group, has appealed for Sheikh Jassim and Sir Jim Ratcliffe to "join forces" with him and "buy the club together".

 He said in a statement: "I have appealed to my two main rivals, Sir Jim Ratcliffe and Sheikh Jassim, to join forces with me so that we buy the club together and that way channel more money to the club for everything from player acquisition to stadium upgrades.